Clio Logo

 The Spring and Milk-house with the Steel house in the background

-When the Treaty of Stanwix was signed in 1768, the New Purchase ceded Native American territory to the Penn family which expanded the Pennsylvania territory.
+When the Treaty of Stanwix was signed in 1768, the New Purchase ceded Native American territory to the Penn family which expanded Pennsylvania's boundaries.
 Robert Hanna purchased the Mier’s Spring because of its strategic location between Fort Ligonier and Fort Pitt.
 The resources that came with Mier’s Spring were also a draw for settlers.
 Colonists at this time found fresh and natural running water to be a big deciding factor in the quality of life of the people and overall growth.

 The Steel family thought of a more advanced way to utilize the spring while living on the land.
 They decided to build a spring house, which was used as a place to store perishables and was used as an early refrigerator.
 The family would also gather water for cooking and washing clothes.
 This building could also be used as a milk house on the Steel family homestead.